-Apple has never developed its own 5G modem before, therefore some people associated with the initiative might not completely understand that how much time it could take, “who believes 2022 may be a more realistic completion date.”
+Apple has never developed its own 5G modem before; therefore, some people associated with the initiative might not completely understand how much time it could take, “who believes 2022 may be a more realistic completion date.”

 Now, Apple aimed to get control over its own 5G technology as soon as possible.
-The company has owned Intel’s modem business this year to build up another piece of its hardware to extend in-house production without having to be relying on its partners.
+The company has owned Intel’s modem business this year to build up another piece of its hardware to extend in-house production without relying on its partners.

-Intel had produced modems for iPhones. however, both the company’s relationship had bad experience, with Apple demanding priority treatment and Intel’s lacking development deadlines.
-Finally, Intel quit on providing 5G modems last spring and then offered the entire business including modem patents, equipment and staff to Apple for an estimated $1 billion.
+Intel had produced modems for iPhones.
+However, both the company’s relationship had a terrible experience, with Apple demanding priority treatment and Intel’s lacking development deadlines.
+Finally, Intel quit providing 5G modems last spring and then offered the entire business, including modem patents, equipment, and staff, to Apple for an estimated $1 billion.
 Apple will probably depend on its modem design on those patents.

 The Fast Company’s Mark Sullivan stated that “The SoC integration may not happen right away, my source says.
 Given the tight timeframe for delivering a modem in 2022, Apple may choose to make its first 5G modem a stand-alone chip, and then integrate it into an SoC the following year.”

-Apple had ceased working together with the leading 5G modem company, Qualcomm, due to a claim over its licensing charges.
-Nevertheless, the legal war between the two tech companies resolved in April at an undisclosed amount.
+Due to a claim over its licensing charges, Apple had ceased working together with the leading 5G modem company, Qualcomm.
+Nevertheless, the legal war between the two tech companies was resolved in April at an undisclosed amount.

-As part of the settlement deal, Apple decided to use Qualcomm’s 5G modems as part of its 5G network-enabled iPhone, which is planned to launch in 2020.
+As part of the settlement deal, Apple decided to use Qualcomm’s 5G modems as part of its 5G network-enabled iPhone, which will launch in 2020.

 Although Apple could use its own designed 5G modem in iPhone models in 2022, as mentioned before, the first 5G models are expected to come next year.
-A famous Apple product analyst Mr. Ming-Chi Kuo has explained to investors in July that “all three upcoming iPhone models slated for release next year would support 5G technology.”
+In July, a famous Apple product analyst Mr. Ming-Chi Kuo has explained to investors that “all three upcoming iPhone models slated for release next year would support 5G technology.”